vsivsi/meteor-file-collection/README.md

 1. Some of those attributes belong to you.
 Do whatever you want with them.
 2. Some of those attributes belong to gridFS, and you could **lose data** if you try too hard to mess with them.
 3.    `_id`, `length`, `chunkSize`, `uploadDate` and `md5` should be considered read-only.
-Changing these directly is a bad idea.
+Changing these directly is a very bad idea.
 4. You can do whatever you want with `filename`, `contentType`, `aliases` and `metadata`.
 Go to town.
 5.    `contentType` should probably be a valid [MIME Type](https://en.wikipedia.org/wiki/MIME_type)
-6.    `filename` is *not* guaranteed unique.
-So `_id` is a better bet.
+6.    `filename` is *not* guaranteed unique. `_id` is a better bet if you want to be sure what you're looking for.

 Sound complicated?
 It's really not, and `fileCollection` is here to help.
-First off, when you create a new file, you use `file.insert(...)`, and just populate the attributes you care about and fileCollection does the rest.
-You are guaranteed to get a valid gridFS file, even if you do this: `id = file.insert();`  Likewise, when you run `update` on the server, it tries hard to check that you aren't clobbering one of the "read-only" attributes with your modifier.
+First off, when you create a new file you use `file.insert(...)`, and just populate whatever attributes you care about. fileCollection does the rest.
+You are guaranteed to get a valid gridFS file, even if you do this: `id = file.insert();`  Likewise, when you run `update` on the server, it tries hard to check that you aren't clobbering one of the "read-only" attributes with your update modifier.
 And clients aren't allowed to directly `update` at all, although you can selectively give them that power via `Meteor.methods()`.

 ### Security

 You may have noticed that the gridFS file schema says nothing about file ownership.
 That's your job.
-If you sqint at the code block up above, you will see a bare bones `Meteor.userId` based ownership scheme implemented with the attribute `file.metadata.owner`.
+If you squint at the code block up above, you will see a bare bones `Meteor.userId` based ownership scheme implemented with the attribute `file.metadata.owner`.
 Obviously, allow/deny rules are needed to enforce and defend that attribute, and fileCollection implements those in *almost* the same way that ordinary Meteor collections do.
 Here's how they're a little different:

-*    A file is always created as a valid zero-length gridFS file using `insert` on the client/server.
+*    A file is always initially created as a valid zero-length gridFS file using `insert` on the client/server.
 *    The `update` allow/deny rules secure writing data to an inserted file from outside via HTTP.
 This means that an HTTP POST/PUT can not create a new file all by itself, it has to have been inserted first.
-*    `remove` works just as you would expect, and it also secures the HTTP DELETE method.
+*    `remove` works just as you would expect, and it also secures the HTTP DELETE method, when enabled.
-*    HTTP REST interface calls can be authenticated to a Meteor userId using a currently valid authentication token.
+*    All HTTP REST interface calls are disabled by default, and can be authenticated to a Meteor userId using a currently valid authentication token.

 ### Limits

 There are essentially no hard limits on the number or size of files other than what your hardware will support.
+Also, at no point in normal operation is a file sized data buffer in memory.
+All of the file data import/mechanisms are stream based, and so even very active servers should not see a lot of memory dedicated to file transfers.
+Also, file data is never copied within a collection, such as during/after chunked uploading.
+File chunk references pointers are moved, but the data itself is not copied, which makes fileCollection particularly efficient when handling multi-gigabyte files.
 Because fileCollection uses robust multiple reader / exclusive writer locking on top of gridFS, essentially any number of readers and writers of shared files may coexist with no risk of data loss.

 ## API